tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   - client: The endpoint initiating the DTLS connection.

-  - connection: A transport-layer connection between two endpoints.
+  - association: Shared state between two endpoints established with a DTLS handshake.

+  - connection: Synonym for association.

   - endpoint: Either the client or server of the connection.

-  - handshake: An initial negotiation between client and server that establishes the parameters of their transactions.
+  - handshake: An initial negotiation between client and server that establishes the parameters of the connection.

   - peer: An endpoint.
 When discussing a particular endpoint, "peer" refers to the endpoint that is remote to the primary subject of discussion.